 - Join the conversation on Twitter.
 EPA's Columbia River Coordinator, Mary Lou Soscia, tweets regularly about a wide range of information related to protecting and restoring the Columbia River and its watershed.

-Sign up for EPA's Columbia River Twitter feed Exit
+Sign up for EPA's Columbia River Twitter Exit

 - Nominate the next Columbia River Hero.
-Each year the Toxics Reduction Working Group recognizes individuals for their heroic toxics reducton and education efforts by honoring them with the Columbia River Hero Award.
+The Toxics Reduction Working Group recognizes individuals for their heroic toxics reducton and education efforts by honoring them with the Columbia River Hero Award.
 Contact Mary Lou Soscia (email@example.com) to nominate your local hero.

 - Look for the DfE logo.
 EPA's Design for the Environment (DfE) program allows safer products to carry the DfE label.
 This mark allows you to quickly identify and choose products that can help protect the environment and are safer for your familiy.
 View a list of products that carry the DfE label